Heckman Selection Model

 -

-Your missing data is missing at random (MAR).
+Your missing data are missing at random (MAR).
 If missingness depends only on observed covariates, standard methods (multiple imputation, inverse probability weighting) are sufficient and do not require the normality assumption.

 -